Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 ### LMS signatures

-A future version of Mbed TLS will support LMS keys and signatures through the PSA API (`psa_generate_key`, `psa_export_public_key`, `psa_import_key`, `psa_sign_hash`, `psa_verify_hash`, etc.).
-However, this is likely to happen after Mbed TLS 4.0, therefore the next major version of Mbed TLS will likely keep the existing `lms.h` interface.
+A future version of TF-PSA-Crypto will likely support LMS keys and signatures through the PSA API (`psa_generate_key`, `psa_export_public_key`, `psa_import_key`, `psa_sign_hash`, `psa_verify_hash`, etc.).
+For the time being, `mbedtls/lms.h` is the only interface to LMS.

 ### PK format support interfaces

-The interfaces in `base64.h`, `asn1.h`, `asn1write.h`, `oid.h` and `pem.h` are intended to support X.509 and key file formats.
-They have no PSA equivalent since they are not directly about cryptography.
+The interfaces in `base64.h`, `asn1.h`, `asn1write.h` and `pem.h` are intended to support X.509 and key file formats.
+Since these APIs are not directly about cryptography, there is no PSA replacement in Mbed TLS 3.6 or in TF-PSA-Crypto 1.0.

-In Mbed TLS 4.0, we are planning to keep the ASN.1 interfaces mostly unchanged.
-The evolution of Base64, OID and PEM as separate interfaces is still undecided at the time of writing.
+TF-PSA-Crypto 1.0 removes direct access to OID values and functions formerly in `mbedtls/oid.h`.
+OID lookup is only used internally to parse and write keys and other objects.

 ## EC-JPAKE

 The PSA API exposes EC-JPAKE via the algorithm [`PSA_ALG_JPAKE`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/crypto__extra_8h/#c.PSA_ALG_JPAKE) and the PAKE API functions.
-At the time of writing, the PAKE API is still experimental, but it should offer the same functionality as the legacy `ecjpake.h`.
-Please consult the documentation of your version of Mbed TLS for more information.

 Please note a few differences between the two APIs: the legacy API is geared towards the use of EC-JPAKE in TLS 1.2, whereas the PSA API is protocol-agnostic.

 * The PSA API is finer-grained and offers more flexibility in message ordering.
 Where the legacy API makes a single function call, the PSA API may require multiple calls.
 * The legacy API uses the TLS 1.2 wire format in the input or output format of several functions.
 In particular, one of the messages embeds the curve identifier in the TLS protocol.
 The PSA API uses protocol-agnostic formats.
 * The legacy API always applies the key derivation specified by TLS 1.2 to the shared secret.
 With the PSA API, use a key derivation with `PSA_ALG_TLS12_ECJPAKE_TO_PMS` for the same calculation.

+TF-PSA-Crypto implements the official PSA Crypto PAKE API 1.2.
+Note that Mbed TLS 3.6 implements a beta version of the PAKE API, which is not fully compatible.